University of Bath School of Management

 The University of Bath School of Management in Bath, England, is the international business school of the University of Bath.
 It was established in 1966.

 The School offers a range of courses including undergraduate, postgraduate and PhD, as well as executive education for individuals and organisations.
-The Bath MBA is offered as a one-year full-time programme or as a part-time Executive programme.
+The Bath MBA is offered as a one-year full-time programme.

 Accreditation

 Bath is one of a number of international business schools to have been accredited by EQUIS, the European Foundation for Management Development's (EFMD) quality inspectorate.

 Degree programmes

 The school offers a range of degrees from undergraduate through to doctoral and post-experience programmes.

 There are 11 undergraduate courses, ranging from Accounting and Finance to International Management, and a wide range of Master's courses, including Marketing and Finance with Banking.

 The Bath MBA

 The Bath MBA is an intensive programme designed for mature individuals with several years' relevant, postgraduate experience.
 The programme is available in both full-time and part-time, executive formats.
 The Bath MBA has been AMBA-accredited since 1976.